What is the inorganic content, “ash forming matter”, of biomass and wastes?

 Helpful standards concerning analytical analyses are: moisture (EN 14774), ash content (EN 14775), C, H, N; S, Cl, F (EN 15104; EN 15289), ash oxides (CaO, K2O, SiO2 etc.) (EN 15290, by XRF or ICP), volatile matter (EN 15148), calorific value (EN 14918), ash fusibility (e.g. deformation temperature) (CEN/TS 15370, ISO 540), water soluble K, Na (EN 16995).
 ISO – EN

 BIOFACT provides at low cost a confidence on results comparable to pilot testing.
 It is easy to use and rapid to apply for a quick fuel screening.
 The best use of BIOFACT is in a funnel strategy to screen and compare fuels.
 The tool generates comparable results to aid fuel selection, design and boiler operational decisions.
 It helps preventing the sourcing of unsuitable fuels and premature plant outages.

 BIOFACT Fuel Dashboards: how risks are computed and how models are validated?

 Indicators are computed with theoretically based predictive models calibrated with sets of experimental data.
 Models are validated with experimental data from the technical literature (lab-, pilot- and full-scale tests) and from operational experience from industrial partners.
 The fuel – technology matching matrix is built linking fuel properties with requirements from boiler technologies and is validated with REX from industrial partners.

-What is a “calibration fuel”?
+What is a calibration/reference fuel?
 When fuel data are not available, which information is used?

-A calibration fuel is a fuel for which the behaviour is well known, e.g. for which plant results are available.
+A calibration fuel or reference material is a fuel for which the behaviour is well known, e.g. for which plant results are available.
 The BIOFACT results for the calibration fuel help to compare outcomes for unknown fuels (relative comparisons).